Rhymester/CharityML/README.md

 A machine learning model to make prediction of the chances of a person to be potential donar based on his/her current annual income and different feature set!

+DataSet was taken from kaggle donarML competition and is used with due credits to the owner!

 Model is trained and benchmarked on three algorithms :

   1.)
 Decision Tree classifier